Vinfall/UserScripts/README.md

 ### Censored/Uncensored DLsite

 A silly script for fun regarding DLsite forced to censor its genre list according to [a questionable X post](https://twitter.com/mttb2ccp_pt2/status/1772466120290693434).
 You can censor it yourself if you want, and vice versa XD.

+### GitHub Release Highlight

+This is the sanitized public version and would NOT be updated regularly.
+Given that it's released in public domain, feel free to do whatever you want :)

 ## Notice